Prepping for Labor Day Weekend: Governor, healthcare workers warn it’s not the time to ease up on guidelines

 “Maybe another family or two, that’s about it,” Tomy said.
 “Not a big group barbecue or picnic, where you have 20 families together.”

-Healthcare workers are also urging the public not to stay firm on safety steps such as wearing masks and thoroughly washing your hands.
+Healthcare workers are also urging the public to stay firm on safety steps such as wearing masks, social distancing, and thoroughly washing your hands.

 8 News Now Reporter Kate Houston spoke to a local doctor, who says it doesn’t take much for COVID-19 to spread and spread quickly.